sempare/sempare-delphi-template-engine/docs/whitespace-removal.md

 - If you want to remove a script block from the output, use <%- *%>
 - Use the template engine demo to play to see how it behaves.
-- In v1.7.1, the basics described above will remain, however, in the case of script tags that have an end, the stripping action hints will be applied across all lines in the contained block.

 e.g.
 ```